 All applicants must have completed baccalaureate degree and a master’s degree from accredited institutions.
-The master’s degree should be in a discipline related to the study of psychology, sociology, physics, organizational leadership and behavior, education, fine arts, political science, management or business.
+We accept 30 credits from a prior master’s degree from any field from an accredited institution.
 Candidates need to provide one of the following driving motivations to study organizational leadership psychology:

 - Understanding of a particular organizational context for leadership (e.g., political science, or management, or education wherein the applicant learned about organizations/institutions and about how those organizations/institutions either serve society or are served by society);